PButcher/ice-4131-labs/lab2/README.md

 A job consists of two things:

 1. **Resource requests**, which consist of a number of CPUs, the expected duration of computation and the amount of required RAM or disk space etc.
-2. **Job steps** describe the tasks that must be done, softwre which must be run.
+2. **Job steps** describe the tasks that must be done, software which must be run.

 It's time to creatre a job.